 Advantages of PMP Certification

 - Getting Handsomely Paid – As a project manager, you can be sure of getting a good starting salary right from your first job.
-Your pay will definitely increase with the amount of experience you gain.
+Your pay will increase with the amount of experience you gain.

 Certified Agile Project Manager

-Literary speaking Agile means to be alert and responsive.
+Literary speaking, Agile means to be alert and responsive.
 Therefore, to gain these qualities for a Certified Agile Project Manager, choose the Agile Project Management Program offered by Project Management Association in collaboration with DSDM Consortium.

-- Focus on specific business need
+- Focus on specific business needs

 - Successful Collaboration

-- To lay down solid foundation
+- To lay down a solid foundation

 - Effective communication